cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 function getLockedSegments(segmentationId: string): number[] | [];

 // @public (undocumented)
-function getLuminance(imageData: any, x: any, y: any, width: any, height: any): any[];
+function getLuminanceFromRegion(imageData: any, x: any, y: any, width: any, height: any): any[];

 // @public (undocumented)
 function getMeanPoints(points: IPoints[]): IPoints;